Cryptocurrencies crash in sell-off - News Break

 Cryptocurrencies crash in sell-off

 Cryptocurrency investors woke up to grim news Wednesday: A sell-off sent prices crashing across the board, wiping more than half a trillion dollars off the market.
-Bitcoin, the most popular and valuable token, fell by more than 20 percent in early morning trading before recovering some of its losses.
+Bitcoin, the most popular and valuable token, fell by more than 20% in early morning trading before recovering some of its losses.
 It sank below price levels not seen since January.
 Many other top tokens followed suit.
-Dogecoin investors, who had enjoyed astronomical growth this year, seeing their holdings skyrocket by roughly 10,000 percent, were hit especially hard.
-The meme-inspired cryptocurrency tumbled by more than 30 percent.www.bostonglobe.com
+Dogecoin investors, who had enjoyed astronomical growth this year, seeing their holdings skyrocket by roughly 10,000%, were hit especially hard.
+The meme-inspired cryptocurrency tumbled by more than 30%.www.theday.com